 Prop Design

-Imagine a scene shot in a World War 2 bunker.
+Imagine a scene shot in a World W@r 2 bunker.
 The shelves and wooden boxes that would store the weapons, the stencil stamps on the wooden boxes that say “ammo” and the maps with little flag pins everywhere would have to be designed and made by a Prop Designer.
 Books in a library, the newspaper in the actor’s hand, the newsreel on TV, a wanted poster, a letter stamp in a period film, a signboard on a shop and many other little details would need a Prop Designer.
-There are many iconic graphic design elements in classic films that prove the impact of graphic design on movie marketing and memorability.
+There are many iconic graphic design elements in classic films which show the impact of graphic design on movie marketing and memorability.

 Colour Schemes and Scene Themes